BenKuso/ckenken/README.md

-# ckuokan
+# ckenken
-A kuokan game developed in C
+A KenKen game developed in C